The Best Restaurants in Anjuna, Goa

 Many of the places on the beach tone down the spice a lot for tourists taste.
 For a bit more taste and a more upmarket South Indian experience head to Gunpowder for amazing flavours and tastes, try the Andhra prawn masala or the fish curry and, if you haven’t already, you must try dosas and idlis when in south India!

-For more about Goa’s restaurant scene check out Planet Goa and Whats Up Goa and Hippie in Heels.
+For more about Goa’s restaurant scene check out the Hippie in Heels blog.